Casa Bernedo

-Casa Bernedo, also known as the Bernedo Ancestral House, is a two-storey ancestral house in Dipolog, Zamboanga del Norte in the Philippines.
+Casa Bernedo, also known as the Bernedo Ancestral House, was a two-storey ancestral house in Dipolog, Zamboanga del Norte in the Philippines.

 History

 The house was the residence of the then-influential Bernedo family of Dipolog.
 It was built by the turn of the 20th century by a Spaniard named Justo Bernedo and his wife Isabel Macias, a Filipina from Dipolog, where they raised their nine children together.
 The Bernedo house largely retained its original structure, only undergoing a minor renovation shortly after the end of World War II.
 Known to be an influential and a religious family in Dipolog's earliest days, the Bernedos hosted numerous dignitaries and VIPs who visited Dipolog in the house, including the town's Catholic church clergy and Philippine President Ramon Magsaysay.

 Following the death of the last of the nine surviving Bernedo-Macias siblings in 2008, the Bernedo house was closed permanently.
 On July 1, 2012, the Bernedo house, now named Casa Bernedo, was reopened to the public as the Dipolog City Center for the Culture and the Arts in time for the city's centenary to be observed exactly a year later.